singer-io/getting-started/BEST_PRACTICES.md

 * `inclusion`: Either `available`, `automatic`, or `unsupported`.

-    * `available` means that the field is available for selection, and that the Tap will only emit values for that field if it is marked with `"selected": true`.
+    * `"available"` means that the field is available for selection, and that the Tap will only emit values for that field if it is marked with `"selected": true`.
-    * `automatic` means that the Tap may emit values for the field, but it is not up to the user to select it. "unsupported" means that the field exists in the source data but the Tap is unable to provide it.
+    * `"automatic"` means that the Tap may emit values for the field, but it is not up to the user to select it.
+    * `"unsupported"` means that the field exists in the source data but the Tap is unable to provide it.
-    * `selected`: Either true or false. true indicates that the field should be included, false indicates it should not.
+* `selected`: Either `true` or `false`.
+For a top-level schema, `true` indicates that the stream should be synced, and `false` indicates it should be omitted entirely.
+For a property within a stream, `true` means include the property, `false` means leave it out.

 Note that JSON Schema has a recursive structure, and that the `inclusion` and `selected` properties may appear on any Schema node.
 For the top-level